PhrozenIO/PowerRemoteDesktop/README.md

 ##### ⚠️ Important Notices

 1. It is recommended to use SecurePassword instead of a plain-text password, even if the plain-text password is being converted to a SecureString.
-2. If you do not specify a custom certificate using 'CertificateFile' or 'EncodedCertificate', a default self-signed certificate will be generated and installed on the local machine (if one does not already exist).
-This requires administrator privileges.
-To run the server with a non-privileged account, you must provide your own certificate location.
+2. If you do not specify a custom certificate using 'CertificateFile' or 'EncodedCertificate', a default self-signed certificate will be generated and installed user certificate store.
 3. If you do not specify a SecurePassword or Password, a random, complex password will be generated and displayed in the terminal (this password is temporary).

 ##### Examples